Hermione's essence pervades this book. This book is hers.

 Umbridge is an affront to something dear to her –

-rebels, starts a rebellion in class over it (which
+Hermione rebels, starts a rebellion in class over it

-that was because he didn’t know when to stop after she
+detention, but that was because he didn’t know when to

-she knows she has to be ready to be at his side.
-That’s
+and she knows she has to be ready to be at his side.

-why DADA is so important to her, that's why she comes up
+That’s why DADA is so important to her, that's why she

-with the idea for the DA and that’s why she forces
+comes up with the idea for the DA and that’s why she

 She has to be strong enough - has to start thinking of

-flourishes under Harry’s guidance – for once he teaches
+she flourishes under Harry’s guidance – for once he

-her something.
-She’s the strongest one there aside from
+teaches her something.
+She’s the strongest one there

 He looked helplessly at Hermione, whose face